RefractSolutions/SecurityToken/readme.md

 ## Burn tokens

 * Tokens can be burned by assigned operator which is authorized by token contract owner

+## Deposit only addresses

+* A seperate whitelist is maintained specifically for deposit only addresses.
+Most cryptocurrency exchanges currently generate a unique specific eth address for each user to deposit their tokens.
+* Deposit only addresses can only be added by exchange operators
+* Deposit addresses can only send tokens to whitelisted addresses by the issuer.
+They cannot send to another deposit address.

 ## More Information